 Partisan prints of the Second World War

-The Bayerische Staatsbibliothek has an extensive collection of partisan prints, predominantly from the region of today's Slovenia.
-These are first-class sources on the South-East European and German history during the Second World War.
+The Bayerische Staatsbibliothek holds an extensive collection of partisan prints from the territory of today's Slovenia.

-The collection includes around 300 brochures, posters, flyers, maps and newspapers from the years 1943 to 1945.
-Many of them were produced in underground print shops of the Slovenian partisans.
+The collection includes around 300 brochures, posters, flyers, maps and newspapers from the years 1943 to 1945, most of which were produced in underground print shops of the Slovenian partisans.
 Printed in small print runs, they are partly of outstanding artistic design.

 In addition, there are a number of prints from liberated prisoner-of-war camps from this region, German and Italian collaboration and propaganda documents of the years 1941 to 1944, as well as writings by Slovenian post-war exiles in Austria (1946 to 1948).

 The collection has been acquired only recently and is still undergoing restoration and cataloguing.
 It will be available to our users presumably as of mid-2018.